bytebyanjalii/Brain-Tumor-Segmentation-using-Deep-Learning/README.md

 🧠 Brain Tumor Segmentation Using Deep Learning 🧠

-We have developed a deep learning–powered system for the automated segmentation of brain tumors from MRI scans 🧬🖼️.
+I have developed a deep learning–powered system for the automated segmentation of brain tumors from MRI scans 🧬🖼️.
 Leveraging the power of Convolutional Neural Networks (CNNs) and a U-Net-based architecture 🧱, the model accurately identifies and delineates tumor regions across various MRI modalities such as T1, T2, and FLAIR 🧾.

 📦 Dataset:
 Our model was trained and evaluated on the widely used BraTS dataset 🧑‍⚕️🗂️, which contains labeled MRI images with expert annotations for tumor core, enhancing tumor, and edema.